bitblik/client/assets/faq/faq_en.md

 #### What motivates the coordinator to act honestly?

 To be accepted as a BitBlik coordinator by the client software, the coordinator must provide a nostr key (profile) which users can tag and report bad experiences with a given coordinator.
 Before choosing to use a specific coordinator check its reputation on Nostr.
 Given the censorship-resistant nature of Nostr, anyone can flood or post invalid reports, so use a client that uses Web of Trust to determine the reputation of each user's reports.
-Preferably choose a coordinator that has good reputation among your Bitcoin community or.
-Ultimately, you as the user of this software are responsible for the coordinator that you choose.
+Preferably choose a coordinator that has good reputation among your Bitcoin community or your trusted friends.
+Ultimately, you as the user of this software are responsible for choosing a coordinator with good reputatio.
 This is not a platform or service and we take no responsibility for the actions of any coordinator.

 ---